VUnit/vunit/user_guide.md

                         Output path for compilation and simulation artifacts -x XUNIT_XML, --xunit-xml XUNIT_XML
+                        Xunit test report .xml file --exit-0              Exit with code 0 even if a test failed.
+Still exits with code 1 on fatal errors such as compilation failure
-                        Xunit test report .xml file -v, --verbose         Print test output immediately and not only when failure
+  -v, --verbose         Print test output immediately and not only when
+                        failure
   --no-color            Do not color output